XiaomiFirmwareUpdater/xiaomi_uranus_chatbot/README.md

 # Uranus Telegam Bot
 #### By [yshalsager](https://t.me/yshalsager) & [XiaomiGeeks](https://t.me/XiaomiGeeks)

-Uranus is an all-in-one bot that provide useful services for Xiaomi users on Telegram.
+Uranus is an all-in-one bot that provides useful services for Xiaomi users on Telegram.

 You can start using it or adding it to your group [here](https://t.me/XiaomiGeeksBot).